cozy/cozy/README.md

 Cozy is an app-based personal cloud You can host at home.
 It allows you to turn a cheap hardware like a Raspberry Pi or an online VPS in a powerful app platform.
 It comes with common applications like a contact manager, a calendar, a webmail and a filebox.
-An Android app is provided too so you can sync your contacts, calendars and files with your mobile.
-The community built many apps too like a Feed Reader, a bank operation manager or an IRC client.
+An Android app is provided so you can sync your contacts, calendars and files with your mobile.
+Last but not least, the community built many personal tools like a Feed Reader, a bank operation manager or an IRC client.

 Cozy is based on Node.js and allows realtime interaction between apps.
-A
+Any app can request access to other application data.
+That way they can communicate and share information.

 ### Main Benefits